egoist/majo/docs/middleware.md

 # Middleware

-A middleware is a function thay accepts middleware context as the first argument:
+A middleware is a function that accepts middleware context as the first argument:

 ```js
 function myMiddleware(context) {